-For my installation, I took a couple hours on each of two days with a day in between.
-I set up everything, watched the videos a couple times and then glued the sensors on the first day.
-I gave the sensors a couple days to dry and then came back and installed the comp/comm units, calibrated them, paired them to my head unit, tested everything out on my trainer and then was done.
+For my installation, I took a couple of hours on each of two days with a day in between.
+I set up everything, watched the videos a couple of times and then glued the sensors on the first day.
+I gave the sensors a couple of days to dry and then came back and installed the comp/comm units, calibrated them, paired them to my head unit, tested everything out on my trainer and then was done.
 You can shorten the elapsed time and get back on your bike in a day if you glue and let it dry in a room above 77F/25C.
 I did it in the winter and don’t heat the house anywhere near that warm.

 I purposely didn’t obsess about lining up everything exactly right and following all the instructions to a T, assuming that most cyclists won’t either.
 With the exposed connector wires running from the sensor to the comp/comm, it doesn’t look very clean but I seldom look down at my cranks or stare at others’ during a ride.
 The connectors seat firmly and the components seem pretty rugged.

 The PowerBeat installation seemed fine and the in-ride power numbers and post-ride metrics were aligned with the benchmark power meters I was running during the first couple weeks of using it on the trainer.
-But, after a while, and using it outside and inside in varying weather and switching between a couple bikes, the numbers from the PowerBeat started to look somewhat off and then badly off.
+But, after a while, and using it outside and inside in varying weather and switching between a couple of bikes, the numbers from the PowerBeat started to look somewhat off and then worse off.

 I called their very helpful customer service, sent them my data, glued a new pair of sensors they sent while they looked on and coached me through via Skype.
-After all was said and done (glue dries, calibration, problem-solving attempts with Watteam customer service), Watteam concluded that the PowerBeat numbers weren’t going to be good and on subsequent rides they weren’t.
+After all was said and done (glue dries, calibration, problem-solving attempts with Watteam customer service), Watteam concluded that the PowerBeat numbers weren’t going to be good and on subsequent rides, they weren’t.

 Based on my experience, and despite the insanely low prices, I can’t recommend you buy PowerBeat.
 I wish I could, we’d all save a lot of money